-Item Description Enable share quota [#] Select the Yes check box when managing the share capacity (setting the subtree quota) by specifying the capacity of the file share (the block capacity that can be used).
+Item Description Enable share quota# Select the Yes check box when managing the share capacity (setting the subtree quota) by specifying the capacity of the file share (the block capacity that can be used).
 This check box can be selected if the quota functionality for the file system is enabled.
 Total If the Yes check box for Enable share quota is selected, the quota for the file share can be specified.
 A value larger than the Used value and smaller than File system capacity not allocated to shares can be specified.
 If MB is selected as the unit, specify an integer.
 If a unit other than MB is selected, you can specify a value with a maximum of two decimal places.
 Allocate quota Specify the hard quota to be allocated to the migration-destination namespace when data is migrated to the HCP system at the share level.
 Specify a value that is greater than the Used namespace quota value and smaller than the Tenant hard quota value.
 Select GB , TB , or PB for the unit.
 Synchronize the file share capacity with the namespace quota# To limit the usage capacity per share based on the hard quota of the migration-destination namespace when data is migrated to the HCP system at the share level, select the Yes check box.
 This check box can be selected if the quota functionality for the file system is enabled.
-When the Yes check box is selected, the value specified in Allocate quota becomes the maximum value that can be used in the share.
+When the Yes check box is selected, the value specified in Allocate quota becomes the maximum value that can be used in the share. #: You cannot select Enable share quota and Synchronize the file share capacity with the namespace quota at the same time.